risaav/risaav/README.md

 - 👋 Hi, I’m @risaav
 - 👀 I’m interested in Web Development Machine learning
-- 🌱 I’m currently learning software Engineering
+- 🌱 I’m currently learning Software Engineering
 - 💞️ I’m looking to collaborate on startup which involves any new sector
 - 📫 How to reach me Email: shahrishav113@gmail.com